 When there is an announcement – such as a new restaurant in town or a state park winning a national award – the tourism office will send out a press release, which could get picked up by regional or national publications.
 It may even generate interest from media who want an interview or travel writers who want to experience it for themselves.

 Blog posts are an interesting way to promote multiple assets at once.
 They provide a roundup of attractions with a common theme, and are usually written more conversationally than other marketing pieces.
 Blogs can also provide a deeper look into a niche topic as it relates to a destination, than say, a brochure could.
-Corning and the Southern Finger Lakes does a great job at this by detailing 10 of the best fall hikes and tasty salad spots around Corning’s Gaffer District.
+Corning and the Southern Finger Lakes does a great job at this by providing a perfect picnic guide and tasty salad spots around Corning’s Gaffer District.

 All of the different tactics listed above provide great content for a tourism office.
 Events, announcements, media placements and blogs can be shared across social media channels.